Charles Lindbergh: Scientific activities

 In 1930, Lindbergh's sister-in-law developed a fatal heart condition.
 Lindbergh began to wonder why hearts could not be repaired with surgery.
 Starting in early 1931 at the Rockefeller Institute and continuing during his time living in France, Lindbergh studied the perfusion of organs outside the body with Nobel Prize-winning French surgeon Alexis Carrel.
 Although perfused organs were said to have survived surprisingly well, all showed progressive degenerative changes within a few days.
 Lindbergh's invention, a glass perfusion pump, named the "Model T" pump, is credited with making future heart surgeries possible.
 In this early stage, the pump was far from perfected.
 In 1938, Lindbergh and Carrel described an artificial heart in the book in which they summarized their work, The Culture of Organs, but it was decades before one was built.
-In later years, Lindbergh's pump was further developed by others, eventually leading to the construction of the first heart-lung machine.
+The "Lindbergh perfusion pump" would a receive a large amount public media attention, which included an appearance on the cover of the June 13, 1938 edition of Time and being exhibited at the 1939 World's Fair, where it was billed as being the "Lindbergh-Carrel mechanical heart" and served as one of the focal points of interest in the fair's Medicine and Public Health Buildings.
+In later years, the perfusion pump was further developed by others, eventually leading to the construction of the first heart-lung machine.
+However, the American Academy of Cardiovascular Perfusion would acknowledge by 2017 that most researchers in fact found Lindbergh and Carrel's perfusion pump, which at times also known as the "Lindbergh perfusion pump," to be "impractical and difficult to use," and that "by the early 1940s, the pump's time in the spotlight had run out."